Yonasnegash/Task-Tracker-CLI/README.md

 # 🧾 task-cli — Interactive Task Manager in Node.js

 `task-cli` is a simple and interactive command-line tool to manage your to-do tasks using plain JSON storage.
 Easily add, update, delete, and mark tasks with statuses like `todo`, `in-progress`, or `done`.
+Here is the project URL https://roadmap.sh/projects/task-tracker

 ## 🚀 Features